aldro61/kover/doc_tut_scm.md

 ![#1589F0](https://placehold.it/10/1589F0/000000?text=+) **Note:** Notice that the model will classify an isolate as being *resistant* to rifampicin if at least one of the k-mers is absent in its genome.
 In fact, the rules capture the absence of the wild-type sequence, since all the variants at this locus were associated with resistance.
 Hence, to maximize the conciseness of the model, a single absence rule was used instead of using a presence rule for each variant.

+For a detailed tutorial on model interpretation, see [here](./doc_tut_interp.html).

 ## Predicting with the obtained model

-You could use any k-mer counting tool, such as [Jellyfish](https://github.com/gmarcais/Jellyfish), to extract the k-mers present in a contig or read file and then, easily apply the model to new isolates.
+You could use any k-mer counting tool, such as [Jellyfish](https://github.com/gmarcais/Jellyfish), [DSK](https://github.com/GATB/dsk), or [KMC](https://github.com/refresh-bio/KMC) to extract the k-mers present in a contig or read file and then, easily apply the model to new isolates.
 This feature is currently not included in Kover, but will be added in future releases.